 Age 62 is generally the earliest you can collect Social Security.
 If you are a widow or widower, this is generally age 60.
 Again, just because you can doesn’t mean you should.
 If you plan on working past age 62, you may have a reduction in benefits if you earn over a threshold.
 And your benefits are reduced by taking them prior to your Social Security full retirement age.
 More on that in a minute.

 Sixty-five is the age at which you become eligible for Medicare and will need to make a couple of decisions regarding your health care options.

 How to take Medicare (traditional versus Medicare Advantage [Part C]); what to do about a prescription plan (Part D); and whether you should couple traditional Medicare with a Medicare supplement plan are huge decisions that will affect your health care for the remainder of your life.
 It is imperative to do your research.
 For many people, it is appropriate to consult someone who is knowledgeable in these areas.

 Age 67 (or a Little Earlier)

 Sometime between age 65 and age 67, you reach what Social Security calls your full retirement age.
 If you were born in 1937 or earlier, your full retirement age is age 65.
-For those turning 65 this year, full retirement age is 66.
+For those turning 65 in 2020, full retirement age is 66 and two months.
 For those born in 1960 or later, it's 67.

 This age is simply the one at which you can receive your full Social Security benefit, without reduction.
 It isn’t more complicated than that.
 You can still retire at any age and begin collecting as early as age 62.
 But while someone whose full retirement age is 65 would see his or her benefit reduced to about 80 percent at age 62, someone whose full retirement age is 67 will see a reduction to about 70 percent.
 The bottom line is that current and future retirees get less benefit than they would have had full retirement age not been moved past age 65.